 One of the cool parts of travelling is being able to experience things that are part of the culture you are visiting.
-Before I went to Hawaii, a neighbour recommended us to have a go on an Outrigger Canoe at Waikiki Beach while visiting Oahu.
+Before I went to Hawaii, a neighbour recommended us to have a go on an Outrigger Canoe ride on Waikiki Beach (Oahu).
 Outrigger Canoes are similar to a narrow dug out canoe but with a giant stabiliser on one side.
 In Polynesian cultures as well as a method of transport, they are used in racing too!

 Once in position, the guide will use his super surfy senses to detect when the best wave it going to come along, the canoe gets spun round and then the magic happens!
 The adrenaline picks up, the guide will be shouting ‘PADDLE PADDLE PADDLE PADDLE’ like a crazy person and what starts out as completely flat sea begins to build into a wave, the paddling continues at a fast pace until suddenly the wave takes control!

 The power behind the wave is immense, everyone stops paddling and sits back to enjoy the ride.
 It’s fast, it gives you a rush and it’s so cool being able to ride the wave with surfers either side of you…plus looking back towards Waikiki is pretty special.

 The trip gives you 3 wave rides.
 This is great because you’re dealing with nature so it gives you 3 chances to catch the perfect wave!
 Some are of course going to be bigger and better than others!
 It was also about the right amount of time, by the end of the 3rd wave my Dad (who was a paddler!) was exhausted.

 I was happy to paddle but at least it gave me the chance to capture the whole experience with my GoPro!
 The YouTube footage can be found at the top of the post, it shows part of the paddle out and of course a couple of the wave rides!